berrueta/berrueta.github.io/_posts/2023-08-19-refreshing-my-personal-website.md

 date:   2023-08-19 15:49:29 +1200
 categories: jekyll github technical
 ---
-I created my first personal website around 1996 in the now defunct Geocities.
-Later I maintained a personal website in asturlinux.org, the local Linux user group that I co-founded.
+I created my first personal website around 1996 in the now defunct [Geocities][geocities].
+Later I maintained a personal website in [asturlinux.org][asturlinux], the local Linux user group that I co-founded.
 Then I moved to just blogging in blogpost.com and my personal website was no longer maintained.
 After many years of neglect, today I spent a bit of time setting up a new personal website using Github Pages.

 There is not much to be seen here for now.
 I may eventually add some content.
 For now here are some links: